vecin2/em_automation/README.md

 # User installation

+You can install it as a python module or use the approp
 - Install [python3](https://www.python.org/downloads/) and make sure you remember the path where is installed.
  - When running the installation make sure to select the checkbox to add python3 to your system path.
 For example, In windows the default python home installation path is: `%UserProfile%\AppData\Local\Programs\Python\Python37-32`
 - Check the python installation folder was added to the the system path.
 If is not added you can added manually: